kirankumarcelestial/XenDesktopCloudResourceCreation/README.md

 	1. Make sure there are atleast 10 Core avaliable for DS_V2.
 	2. Enable Programmatic Deployment for Netscaler VPX 11.0.
 	3. Make sure the subscription is part of Azure Enterprise Agreement.
+	4. Navigate to <a href https://citrix.cloud.com/> citrix cloud </a>
+		a.
+Navigate to "Identity and Access Management"
+		b.
+Click "API Access"
+		c.
+Enter a name for Secure Client and click Create Client.
+		d.
+Once Secure Client is created, download Secure Client Credentials file.
+		e.
+Note down id      => Passed as parameter for customerId Secret  => Passed as parameter for clientSecret

 Click the button below to deploy

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fkkuenterprisestorage.blob.core.windows.net%2Fcctest11-stageartifacts%2FmainTemplate.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>